 What you need to know about the green energy industry

-Green energy is clean power that’s environmentally friendly, which means it doesn’t cause harm to the earth, and its more sustainable.
-We tend to confuse clean energy with renewable energy, but they’re different in a few ways.1
+Green energy is clean power that is environmentally friendly, which means it does not cause harm to the earth, and it is more sustainable.
+We tend to confuse clean energy with renewable energy, but they are different in a few ways.1

 Nature serves as a source of renewable energy by generating solar power from the sun and wind energy from rotating turbines.
 Green energy, due to its clean nature, produces little to no pollution and is a good alternative in providing a sustainable environment.

 Nuclear power is also a clean energy source with zero-carbon emissions and helps reduce air pollution.
-Nuclear comes from uranium, so while its categorised as clean energy, it’s not renewable.
-It’s generated through fission, a process of splitting uranium atoms to produce energy.1, 2
+Nuclear comes from uranium, so while its categorised as clean energy, it is not renewable.
+It is generated through fission, a process of splitting uranium atoms to produce energy.1, 2

 The green energy space has proven to be resilient despite supply chain constraints, high shipping costs, and increased pricing for key commodities during the Covid-19 pandemic.
 Instead, the industry has seen some technology improvements and increased competition among battery storage companies.
 Governments have also introduced mandates to increase the use of clean energy as part of promoting environmental sustainaiblity.3

 As more awareness is placed on climate change efforts, investors are also aligning their portfolios towards companies that are either directly involved in green energy or are using this clean power.
 This type of investing that follows ESG strategies is likely to lead to a positive outlook for green energy stocks for the rest of the year and beyond.3

 Trading and investing are two different ways to take a position on green energy shares.
 With us, you can only trade via contracts for difference (CFDs)*, predicting the price movements of the underlaying asset, meaning you will not take ownership of the stock.
 You can trade in green energy stocks by following these steps: